OpenMDAO/OpenMDAO-Framework/docs/getting-started/troubleshooting.rst

   support alternative Python builds, such as Enthought, ActiveState Python or Python(x,y), although some may work with OpenMDAO.

-* OpenMDAO does not support Python 3.x, nor does it support Python versions below 2.6.5.
+* OpenMDAO does not support Python 3.x or any Python versions below 2.7.
 Having the incorrect Python installation in the PATH and/or not having the OpenMDAO-approved Python version in the PATH will only lead to problems.